todddeluca/reciprocal_smallest_distance/README.markdown

+# Reciprocal Smallest Distance

-Author: Todd F. DeLuca
+Authors: Todd F. DeLuca, Dennis P. Wall
 Organization: Wall Laboratory, Center for Biomedical Informatics, Harvard Medical School, USA, Earth, Sol System, Orion Arm, Milky Way.
 Date: 2011/08/29

+## Introduction

+Wall, D.P., Fraser, H.B. and Hirsh, A.E.
+(2003) Detecting putative orthologs, Bioinformatics, 19, 1710-1711.

+The reciprocal smallest distance (RSD) (Wall, et al., 2003. http://bioinformatics.oxfordjournals.org/content/19/13/1710) algorithm accurately infers orthologs between pairs of genomes by considering global sequence alignment and maximum likelihood evolutionary distance between sequences.
+Orthologs inferred with RSD for many species are available at Roundup (http://roundup.hms.harvard.edu/), which provides multi-species clusters of orthologous genes, output in formats for other phylogenetics packages, and sequence metadata such as Gene Ontology terms and database cross-references.

-This package contains the scripts needed to run the Reciprocal Smallest Distance (RSD) ortholog detection algorithm as well as examples of input and output files.
+This package contains source code, scripts for running RSD, and example input and output files.

 - README.md:  the file you are reading now
 - bin/rsd_search: a script that runs the reciprocal smallest distance (RSD) algorithm to search for orthologs.
+- bin/rsd_blast: a script that computes and saves BLAST hits for use in multiple runs of RSD.
 - bin/rsd_format: a script that turns FASTA-formatted genomes into BLAST-formatted indexes.
-- rsd/: package implementing the RSD algorithm.
+- rsd/: python package implementing the RSD algorithm.
 - rsd/jones.dat, rsd/codeml.ctl:  used by codeml/paml to compute the evolutionary distance between two sequences.
 - examples/:  a directory containing examples of inputs and outputs to rsd, including fasta-formatted genome protein sequence files, a query sequence id file (for --ids), and an orthologs output file.